ymc-thzi/domlastic/README.md

 ```

 ## Example 3: Horizontal animation with custom parameters.
-Trigger any DOM element like Images...
+Connect any DOM element like Images...

 ```html
 <script>